 Drainage

 Ensure that your gutters and downspouts are clear of debris and functioning properly.
-Consider installing a rain barrel or other water storage system to collect rainwater and prevent it from pooling around your home.
+Consider installing a rain barrel or other water storage system to collect and prevent rainwater from pooling around your home.

 Insurance